castacks/firevision_sim/docs/getting_started.rst

 Setup
 -----
-Go into your system’s “Documents > AirSim > Settings” and copy paste the code below into that file.
+Go into your system’s “Documents > AirSim > Settings” and paste the code below into that file.

   .. code-block:: JSON